t9t/jooq-postgresql-json/readme.md

 }
 ```

-When using this binding, instead it will be simplified to:
+When using this binding, instead it can be simplified to:
 ```java
 public String fetchData(long id) {
     Record1<String> r = dsl.select(MY_TABLE.DATA)